Another car of Russian peacekeepers freely passes along Azerbaijani Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 24.
-Another passenger car of the Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 25.
+Another passenger car of the Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the peaceful protest area, and there are no obstacles for them.